Opening

 Part 3 - Lesson: The 4C Visibility Framework — Clarity, Confidence, Consistency, Conversion

 This is the framework I come back to again and again with my clients inside Nefe Oguntoye Coaching, because it creates measurable change without turning your life into a hustle marathon.
+I call it the 4C Visibility Framework:1) Clarity — Know what you’re really saying

 - what problem you solve, and